jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 Notices of meetings shall be sent to addresses appearing on the records of the Corporation.
-A Board member may be appointed by the Board of Directors to sent notices in the absence or failure of the Secretary.
+A Board member may be appointed by the Board of Directors to send notices in the absence or failure of the Secretary.
 Except as otherwise expressly required by these By-laws, notices of meetings of the Corporation and of the Board of Directors need not specify the purposes hereof.
 Notices of annual meetings shall be